unlimited9/unlimited9.github.com/reference.notes/TA/cloud/kubernetes/install.n.setup.md

 ### G. uninstall kubernetes

 #### If the cluster is node, First delete it from master
-$ kubectl drain <node name> — delete-local-data — force — ignore-daemonsets
+$ kubectl drain <node name> --delete-local-data --force --ignore-daemonsets
 $ kubectl delete node <node name>

 #### Then remove  kubeadm completely